Image SEO Roadmap. . .

 • Balance with Text: Avoid presenting crucial content as images, especially text.
 Search engines rely on text to understand and rank your content.

-10. Image Linking:Use Wisely: If you use images as links, ensure that the linked page is relevant to the image content and that you use descriptive anchor text.
+10. Image Linking:Use Wisely: If you use images as links, ensure that the linked page is relevant to the image content and that you use descriptive anchor text if adding and anchor under the image.

 11. Mobile Optimization:Responsive Design: Make sure your images are responsive, so they adapt well to various screen sizes, including mobile devices.